ogotbanned/United-states-welfare-guide/readme.txt

 @copyright anon This work is under a creative commons attribution-share Alike License.

-ver 1.1.5 7/22/19 ixed big formatting issues and spelling errors.
+ver 1.1.5 7/22/19 fixed big formatting issues and spelling errors.
 Made things more nonspecific for other folks situations.